mzattera/predictive-powers/README.md

 proper model data needs to be available to the `ModelService`.
 This means that, in case you create a new model (e.g. by training an existing OpenAI one), you need to make its data known to the corresponding `ModelService` by "registering" the model with `ModelService.put(String,ModelData)`; please refer to the JavaDoc for details.

-Class `CharTokenizer` and `SimpleTokenizer` provide naive tokenizers that can be used when an approximate count of token is enough, and no specific tokenizer is available for a model.
+`CharTokenizer` and `SimpleTokenizer` provide naive tokenizers that can be used when an approximate count of token is enough, and no specific tokenizer is available for a model.

 Below an example showing how to count tokens in a string and how to get context size for a model.